Where you look affects how you feel

 According to Dr. David Grand, Developer and Trainer (see website for more information https://brainspotting.com):

 “Brainspotting is a powerful, focused treatment method that works by identifying, processing and releasing core neurophysiological sources of emotional/body pain, trauma, dissociation and a variety of other challenging symptoms.
-Brainspotting is a simultaneous form of diagnosis and treatment, enhanced with Biolateral sound, which is deep, direct, and powerful yet focused and containing.
+Brainspotting is a simultaneous form of diagnosis and treatment, enhanced with Biolateral sound, which is deep, direct, and powerful.

-Brainspotting functions as a neurobiological tool to support the clinical healing relationship.
-There is no replacement for a mature, nurturing therapeutic presence and the ability to engage another suffering human in a safe and trusting relationship where they feel heard, accepted, and understood.
+This method of treatment functions as a neurobiological tool to support the clinical healing relationship.
+There is no replacement for a mature, nurturing therapeutic presence and the ability to engage another suffering person in a safe and trusting relationship where they feel heard, accepted, and understood.

-Brainspotting gives us a tool, within this clinical relationship, to neurobiologically locate, focus, process, and release experiences and symptoms that are typically out of reach of the conscious mind and its cognitive and language capacity.
+One of the benefits of brainspotting is that it gives us a tool within this clinical relationship to neurobiologically locate, focus, process, and release experiences and symptoms that are typically out of reach of the conscious mind and its cognitive and language capacity.

 Brainspotting works with the deep brain and the body through its direct access to the autonomic and limbic systems within the body’s central nervous system.
-Brainspotting is accordingly a physiological tool/treatment which has profound psychological, emotional, and physical consequences.
+It is a physiological tool/treatment which has profound psychological, emotional, and physical signals.

 What can Brainspotting help with?

-Although it is primarily geared towards addressing distressing experiences, there are a variety of application for Brainspotting.
-Some of the presenting concerns that could benefit from Brainspotting intervention include:
+Although it is primarily geared towards addressing distressing experiences, there are a variety of applications for Brainspotting.
+Some of the issues that could benefit from Brainspotting intervention include: